AnnieXCheung/MiST4610-Project2/README.md

 In conclusion, aggregating data of violent crime within locations in Los Angeles as a whole can help government entities make informed decisions on policies to decrease the crime rate and increase productivity and safety for all its citizens.

-Question 2: What is the rate of violent crimes towards Asians in the most extreme violent crime rate location and least extreme violent crime location?
+Question 2: What is the rate of violent crimes towards Asians in the most extreme violent crime rate location, median extreme, and least extreme violent crime location?

 Importance: